Theo-Jaunet/MemoryReduction/README.md

 # MemoryReduction
 Online exploration of memory reduction strategies of a DRL agent trained to solve a navigation task on ViZDoom.

-This tool is accessible using the following link: [https://theo-jaunet.github.io/MemoryReduction/](https://theo-jaunet.github.io/MemoryReduction/).
+This tool is accessible using the following link: [https://theo-jaunet.github.io/MemoryReduction/](https://theo-jaunet.github.io/MemoryReduction/). (designed to work on desktop with google chrome)

 The task consist of gathering 4 different items in the predefined order.